Quackery and Folk Remedies

 Many folk remedies are harmless.
 CHILD does not try to outlaw folk remedies, nutritional supplements or what is often called “alternative medicine.”
 We do, however, maintain that the state should require, in addition to whatever harmless remedies a parent chooses, state-licensed, evidence-based health care when a child is at substantial risk of serious harm.

-The following links to articles in our newsletters will open in a new window.
-Simply close the window to return to this page and to select another article.
-Also, many of these link to the front page of CHILD’s newsletters, but the article you click on may not be on the newsletter’s first page.
+Many of the links below are to the front page of CHILD’s newsletters, but the article you click on may not be on the newsletter’s first page.
 In that case, find the article in the Table of Contents on the front and scroll to the appropriate page number.

 Former naturopath now calls it quackery, ‘essentially witchcraft’ 10/20/2016